StrangeBeeCorp/docs/docs/thehive/administration/status/delete-a-status.md

 <!-- md:permission `[admin] managePlatform` --> <!-- md:license Gold --> <!-- md:license Platinum -->

-This topic provides step-by-step instructions for deleting a [status](about-statuses.md) for cases and alerts in TheHive.
+Delete a [status](about-statuses.md) for cases and alerts in TheHive when it's no longer needed.

 !!! info "Deletion conditions"
     You can delete a status only if it isn't [a predefined status managed by TheHive](about-statuses.md#predefined-statuses) and isn't used in any case or alert.
 To check where a status is applied, [use filters and sorting in case and alert lists](../../user-guides/analyst-corner/about-filtering-and-sorting.md).
 You can hide a predefined status by [changing its visibility](change-visibility-of-a-status.md).